Covid 19: Business Financial Support Measures

 paying their rent:

 here.
-You will need to check and see if and how any lenders are extending repayment holidays any further.
+You will need to check and see if and how any lenders are extending the date for applying for a repayment holiday beyond 31 March 2021, and the length of mortgage holiday available - it might be more than 3 months.

 Emergency Insolvency Measures

-New measures to protect companies have been included in the Corporate
+Measures to protect companies were included in the Corporate

 give them additional breathing space and maximise their chances of